 What problem do they need you to solve for them?
 Knowing their biggest frustrations will also teach you what emotional chords you need to be strumming in your message.
 In behavioural economics, emotionality often distracts from rationality, so appeal to the emotion, then back it with data.
 Or, more commonly, list benefits first, then features.
 Understanding these pain points will dictate how you position your solution, what stories you tell, and what testimonies you collect and display.

 4 | What are their hopes and desires?

 What makes them happy?
 Communicate how your offering will contribute to a brighter future for your consumers and help them live out their best aspirational life.

 5 | What are they afraid of?

 Fear is a stronger motivator than pleasure.
 If you can figure out what keeps your customer up at night, you can advertise how your offering is a solution to that worry.
-What would life be like if they don’t act now?
-The feeling of loss will compel anyone far more than the thought of gain.
 Use this appropriately and watch your conversion rates increase.
 However, to warn, don’t overuse fear.
 Never focus solely on the negative.
 Use their fears in how you position your solution— how you deliver them from that fear.
-People will bounce faster than you can blink if they feel negativity pouring out of your copy.

 Defining your target audience well lets everything else fall perfectly into place: your website, socials, content, ads, and more.
 Everything should be built on the cornerstone that is your audience persona.
 If you would like us to walk you through the next steps in strategizing and visualizing your brand identity, shop our Essential Guide to Visual Branding.